Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 5

-* From here on out, check the TV every single day to get the current day's luck.
+* From here on out, check the TV every single day to reveal the current day's luck.
 * Harvest the Parsnips and make a note of how many you harvested.
 * (Do not claim the reward for the parsnip quest, since we want to stay at 0 gold.)
 * Water.
 * Put all clay + Geodes + fish in the shipping bin.
-* If lucky/neutral day:
+* If a very unlucky day:
+  * Fish at the mountain lake until 12:30 AM and then go home.
+  * Put all fish in the shipping bin.
+(Since Willy does not work on Saturdays, we must sell them like this in order to have the necessary money for Kale.
+Otherwise, we would be able to fish until 2 AM.)
+* Otherwise:
   * Retrieve the chest from the chest.
   * Go to the mines, place the chest to the right of the elevator.
   * Get as low as possible.
   * If it is near 2 AM and you know that you cannot reach the next elevator by the end of the night, then farm copper until 2 AM, then pass out.
   * (Even though we need as much money as possible on Spring 6, we do not have to leave the mines to because we can sell the gems to Clint tomorrow.)
-* If not lucky day:
-  * Fish at the mountain lake until 12:30 AM and then go home.
-  * Put all fish in the shipping bin.
-(Since Willy does not work on Saturdays, we must sell them like this.) bin.

 ### Spring 6